CarlosMAD10/IronCarlos/Midterm/Readme.md

 We arrive at the following results:
 - Average Absolute Error: 56168.8 dollars.
 - Mean squared error: 95867.45
-- Accuracy = 88.3%
+- Accuracy = 88.3% - 88.5%

 Possible ways to perhaps increase the accuracy of the model:
 1. Continue with the clustering model to see if we can increase accuracy.
 This would include exploring other algorithms, both for the clustering method and the minimum-distance funtion that assigns a cluster center to each house.
 2. Consult with the clients if they would be willing to reduce the scope of the model, which could lead to an increase in accuracy.
 This would probably mean limiting the surface or maximum prices of the houses that we feed into our model, and thus reducing its capability of predicting the price of that kind of houses.
+For example, if we eliminate the houses over 2 millions dollars we still have more than 1700 houses, and the accuracy can attain 88.5%.
 3. Localised models: in view of the importance of the geolocation data for the model, possibly the creation of localised models, by neighborhoods or smaller towns than Seattle, would make sense.
 The clustering system tries to account for this, in a way, but maybe other systems could be devised.